Our move to Kenya, a year on.

 I’m not sure we’ve entirely succeeded.
 All of our planning was around leaving the UK; we gave very little thought to what we would do when we actually arrived in Kenya.
 We weren’t prepared for the tumult of establishing a new house, new friendships, new routines, and (predictably, I suppose) the cost of it all.

-Maybe we’ve tried to do too much – maybe all this time away from home (and it does feel like home now) and from my desk has been at the expense of the calm we thought we needed.
-School is wonderfully all-consuming during term-time, and the time difference with our UK studio extends our working day more than is probably healthy.
+Maybe we’ve done too much — time away from home and work may have cost us the calm we needed.
+School is all-consuming during term-time, and the UK time difference stretches our workday longer than is probably healthy.
 During the holidays we feel compelled to make the most of being in Kenya, so we immediately get into the bush, at the expense again, of routine.

 We have thrown ourselves into everything and have taken literally every opportunity to travel and to explore.
-We’ve visited some of Kenya’s most breathtaking places, from deserts to the coast, savannah to great rifts, riverine forests to the top of mountains.
+We’ve explored Kenya’s most breathtaking places — from deserts and coasts to savannahs, rift valleys, forests, and mountain peaks.
 We’ve seen natural beauty, and heart-wrenching poverty, met some of the friendliest people, and driven into protests of some of the angriest.

 Are we less stressed?
 Probably not.
 Do we have more money?
 Definitely not.
 Do we have more down-time?
 Also no. Do we spend more time together as a family?
 A resounding yes.